Machine Learning Model Selection Guide

 1. Skipping the Baseline

-Any model must beat a naive baseline to be worth using.
+Any model has to beat a simple baseline to be worth using.

 from sklearn.dummy import DummyClassifier